A-jha/Computer-Networks/Chapter-1/Introduction_To_CN.md

 - Destination or receiver
 - Channel or media

-Rules of protocol gover all methods of communication.
+Rules of protocol govern all methods of communication.

 - Protocol = Rule
 - It is a set of rules that govern data communication